William D. Pawley: World War II

 In 1940, Hindustan Aircraft Limited was set up in India with Pawley providing the initial organization.

 In 1941, with his brothers Edward and Eugene, he was involved with the organization and support of the 1st American Volunteer Group, popularly known as the Flying Tigers.
 The brothers established an assembly plant at Mingaladon airport outside Rangoon, Burma, where the AVG's Curtiss P-40 fighter aircraft were assembled, while an Intercontinent office in Rangoon (now Yangon) provided payroll and other housekeeping services to the group while it trained upcountry at Toungoo.
 Later, when Allied forces were driven out of lower Burma by the Japanese, the CAMCO factory and airfield across the border in Loiwing, China, served as a base for the AVG.
 When Loiwing in turn was captured by Japan in May 1942, Pawley moved his operation to India as a partner in Hindustan Aircraft Limited.

 Later years

 Pawley was appointed as U.S. Ambassador to Peru by Harry Truman in 1945.
 He was named U.S. Ambassador to Brazil in 1948.
+In 1949 he took over the Havana Trolley Company, and in 1950 he founded Autobuses Modernos in Havana.
+In 1951 Truman brought him back into the fold with a job as an advisor in the State Department on the region of East Asia.
+In 1954 President Dwight Eisenhower appointed him to the Doolittle Commission, which evaluated the efficiency of the CIA's methods and operations.

 Postwar, Pawley was an active member of the Republican Party.
-A close friend of both President Dwight Eisenhower and Central Intelligence Agency director Allen W. Dulles, he took part in a policy that later become known as Executive Action, a plan to remove unfriendly foreign leaders from power.
+A close friend of both President Dwight Eisenhower and Central Intelligence Agency director Allen W. Dulles, he took part in a policy that later become known as Operation PBSuccess, a plan to remove unfriendly foreign leaders from power.
 Pawley played a role in Operation PBSuccess, a CIA plot to overthrow the Guatemalan government of Jacobo Arbenz in 1954 after Arbenz introduced reforms affecting the United Fruit Company.
 Pawley is thought to have served in Peru, Brazil, Panama, Guatemala, Cuba and Nicaragua between 1945 and 1960.